Mexico Tariff Rates 2026: 10% on US Imports

 USMCA compliance is essential — verify that your goods meet rules of origin, including regional value content and tariff shift requirements.
 For automotive imports, the 75% content threshold and labor value content rules must be met precisely.
 Maquiladora-produced goods often qualify under USMCA but require careful documentation.
 With the Section 122 tariff set to expire ~July 2026, USMCA qualification is more important than ever for long-term tariff certainty.

 US import duties on goods from Mexico are determined by multiple overlapping tariff authorities.
 The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.
 Mexico benefits from the USMCA, which can eliminate MFN base duties on qualifying goods — though the Section 122 tariff still applies on top of FTA preferences.

 To calculate the total duty on a specific import from Mexico, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Mexico rates with other countries to evaluate sourcing alternatives.